microsoftgraph/msgraph-sample-pythondjangoapp/Lab.md

 - You can [sign up for a new personal Microsoft account](https://signup.live.com/signup?wa=wsignin1.0&rpsnv=12&ct=1454618383&rver=6.4.6456.0&wp=MBI_SSL_SHARED&wreply=https://mail.live.com/default.aspx&id=64855&cbcxt=mai&bk=1454618383&uiflavor=web&uaid=b213a65b4fdc484382b6622b3ecaa547&mkt=E-US&lc=1033&lic=1).
 - You can [sign up for the Office 365 Developer Program](https://developer.microsoft.com/office/dev-program) to get a free Office 365 subscription.

-## Exercise 1: Create a PHP web app
+## Exercise 1: Create a Django web app

 In this exercise you will use [Django](https://www.djangoproject.com/) to build a web app.
 If you don't already have Django installed, you can install it from your command-line interface (CLI) with the following command.